oracle/terraform-provider-oci/website/docs/d/database_autonomous_database_backups.html.markdown

 * `key_store_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the key store.
 * `key_store_wallet_name` - The wallet name for Oracle Key Vault.
 * `kms_key_id` - The OCID of the key container that is used as the master encryption key in database transparent data encryption (TDE) operations.
+* `kms_key_version_id` - The OCID of the key container version that is used in database transparent data encryption (TDE) operations KMS Key can have multiple key versions.
+If none is specified, the current key version (latest) of the Key Id is used for the operation.
 * `lifecycle_details` - Additional information about the current lifecycle state.
 * `state` - The current state of the backup.
 * `time_ended` - The date and time the backup completed.